WolfireGames/LowLightCombat2021OSS/README.md

 Then just download the project, you can find a few options for doing this under the green "Code" button here on GitHub.

 ## License
-You are allowed to use this project for personal and educational pruposes.
+You are allowed to use this project for personal and educational purposes.

 You are allowed to use parts of this project for your own projects.